Knotis/knotisapi-js/docs/source/basics.rst

 The create method submits a HTTP **POST** request to the endpoint defined by the resource.
 As the name implies it's intended to create the data required to generate a new resource instance.

-The create method takes one parameter: *data*, which is a Javascript object containing the fields to submit with the POST.
+The create method takes one parameter: *data*, which is a JavaScript object containing the fields to submit with the POST.

 .. code-block:: js
     :linenos: